 Success in today’s business climate requires an understanding of international policy and economic conditions in countries across the globe.
-This past Wednesday, MBA students showcased their international savvy by taking part in a Country Analysis Competition, hosted at the Mason School of Business at the College of William & Mary.
+This past Wednesday, MBA students showcased their international savvy by taking part in a Country Analysis Competition, hosted at the Raymond A. Mason School of Business at William & Mary.

 Throughout the day, groups of five to six MBA students presented economic issues facing countries assigned to their group and offered solutions in front of a panel of judges.
 The judges critiqued each groups’ performance based on quality of research, analysis of their assigned country’s situation, and the credibility of the solutions offered.